-Religion and Philosophy faculty are distinguished scholars and teachers who have extensive knowledge of the Bible, the religions of Asia, American religious history, and the history of philosophy and ethics.
+Religion and Philosophy faculty are distinguished scholars and teachers who have extensive knowledge of the Bible, the religions of Asia, American religious history, theology and church history, and the history of philosophy and ethics.

 - Philosophy Major (B.A.)

 - Religion Major (B.A.)

 - Philosophy Minor

 - Religion Minor